pkantue/molomolotech/E-Learning/Technical/Explainers/Technical Communication/ep002 - Barriers to effective Communcation.md

 - Non-verbal communication is crucial—this applies to dogs and humans alike.
 - Think about giving instructions to a dog: when using a leash, your tone, body language, and consistency must align.
 Mixed signals confuse them.
 - The same happens in the workplace.
 For example, a smile, a warm greeting, or even a simple “thank you” are small, clear actions that reinforce understanding and connection.
 Without clarity, misunderstandings grow.

-## Segway
-If you’re enjoying this video, leave a like!
-It helps YouTube show this content to a larger audience interested in growing their communication skills in 2025.
-Now, let’s move on to the next barrier.

 ## Barrier 2: Lack of Effort
 - Communication isn’t something you’re born perfect at—it’s a skill that requires effort and practice.